Emmotes/ic_spoilers/docs/havilar.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Mott** (Guess)
 > Havilar gains Mot as her first Imp companion.
 Havilar's Imps attack random enemies with Fire of Asmodeus every 4.3 seconds.
-Mot increases the effect of Leadership Summit by 100% for each Tiefling Champion in the formation, stacking multiplicatively.
+Mot increases the effect of Leadership Summit by 100% for each Tiefling or Dragonborn Champion in the formation, stacking multiplicatively.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>